Universiteit Leiden

 Jeroen ten Voorde

-From the start of the research programme, the interest of the Criminal Justice research group in the theme of the legitimacy of criminal legislation was aroused.
-Since 2009, many publications have been produced within this subproject.
-The first publications included the report Towards an integral evaluation of anti-terrorism measures (2009) which was co-authored with Professor Tineke Cleiren, and the dissertation defended by Maartje van der Woude, Legislation in a Safety Culture, Establishment of anti-terrorism legislation from a social and (legal) political context about legislation in a security culture.
+From the early days of the Criminal Justice research group, an interest was already kindled in the legitimacy of criminal law.
+Since 2009, much work has been published focusing on this specific theme.
+Initial publications included the report Towards an integral evaluation of anti-terrorism measures (2009) which was co-authored with Professor Tineke Cleiren, and the dissertation defended by Maartje van der Woude, Legislation in a Safety Culture, Establishment of anti-terrorism legislation from a social and (legal) political context about legislation in a security culture.

-As a follow-up to these achievements, research in the area of substantive criminal law legislation and criteria for criminalisation was continued and intensified.
-Various researchers now conduct PhD research within this project.
+As a follow-up to these results, research was continued and expanded in the area of substantive criminal law and criteria for criminalisation.
 One internal PhD student worked on the effect of the European principle of legality on national offences and case law (Altena, 2016 dissertation).
-A more recently appointed PhD candidate, Jelle Cnossen, is examining the complex relationship between criminalisation in general and specific criminal law and their effects.
-Three external PhD students (Esser, Ten Klooster and Bakker) are studying the structure of criminal law from the perspective of the criteria for criminalisation and legal interests contained therein.
+Three external PhD students (Esser, Ten Klooster and Bakker) studied the structure of criminal law from the perspective of the criteria for criminalisation and the legal interests involved.
+A more recently appointed PhD candidate, Jelle Cnossen, is examining the complex relationship between criminalisation in general and specific criminal law and its effects.
 A fourth external PhD candidate (Tamara Buruma) is conducting research on the criminalisation of sedition and the legal interest of public order.

-Professor Cleiren's research was recently boosted with a grant from LUF.
+Projects have continued to be established within this research theme.
+In 2015, a new PhD position was acquired in the field of criteria for criminalisation, in particular the concept of damages and partly from an interdisciplinary perspective (neuro law, Jozef Coppelmans).
+In the coming years, Emeritus professor Tineke Cleiren, Jeroen ten Voorde, and four PhD students (both internal and external) will focus on substantive criminal law and the criteria and legal interests involved.
+Professor Cleiren's research recently received a significant boost with a grant from LUF.
 The research aims to answer the question of whether the guarantees of legitimacy and accountability, which were embedded in and provided by the underlying philosophy, structure, consistency and coherence, can still be sufficiently realised with the current Criminal Code.
-Jannemieke Ouwerkerk, appointed Professor of European Criminal Law on 1 August 2016, will continue to conduct research that focuses on criteria for criminalisation in European law.
+Jannemieke Ouwerkerk, appointed Professor of European Criminal Law on 1 August 2016, will continue to conduct research that focuses on criminalisation criteria in European law.

 Current research projects